Skip to main content

 • JSON Web Algorithms (JWA): RFC 7518: Defines cryptographic algorithms for use with JWS, JWE, and JWK.

-• JSON Web Token (JWT): RFC 7519: Defines structure and use of JWTs for representing claims securely.
+• JSON Web Token (JWT): RFC 7519: Defines the structure and use of JWTs for representing claims securely.

 • JWT Profile for OAuth 2.0 Client Authentication and Authorization Grants: RFC 7523: Uses JWTs for secure client authentication (private_key_jwt, client_secret_jwt) and as authorization grants.

-OpenID Connect Specifications
+OpenID Connect specifications

 • OpenID Connect Core 1.0: Specification: Core functionality for OpenID Connect identity layer over OAuth 2.0, including ID Token issuance, standard claims, and authentication flows.